My hubs and I worked on a relocation plan for over five years. I didn’t post too much about it because I really didn’t know if it would happen.

 Many times during our relocation I felt fear creep in and I wanted to turn back.
 I kept going because in my heart and gut I knew it was meant to be.

-Keep taking action steps every day.
+Keep taking action one step at a time.
 It will squash the fear and build your confidence.
+These tips will help you reset when you need a boost.

 1) Come up for air and take a break.
 I go for a run.
 It clears my mind and inspires new ideas.
-Think of what you like to do that makes you feel good, especially when you need a break.
+Think of what you like to do that makes you feel inspired or reduces the stress, especially when you need a break.
 Allow yourself to come up for air.

 2) Keep swimming.
 Just like Dori in Finding Nemo.
 Keep chipping away at the goal.
 One step at a time.
 A single action at a time.
 Just keep swimming.